-The Disciplinary Committee is an integral part of the Bar Association’s self-regulatory machinery provided for by the Legal Profession Act, 2008.
+The Disciplinary Committee is an integral part of the Bar Association’s self-regulatory machinery provided for by the Legal Profession Act, Cap 3.28.
 The Disciplinary Committee is charged with considering complaints lodged by members of the public concerning members of the legal profession.
 The members of the Disciplinary Committee are appointed by the Honorable Chief Justice of the Eastern Caribbean Supreme Court for a term of 3 years.
-The appointed members for the period 8th October, 2018 to 7th October, 2021 are:
+The appointed members for the period 1st November, 2022 to 31st October, 2025 are:

 An Attorney-at-law who engages in misconduct may be brought before the Disciplinary Committee to answer the allegations lodged against him or her.

 A complaint against an attorney-at-law for misconduct shall not be brought more than one year after: